New Limit for Neutrinoless Double-Beta Decay of $^{100}$Mo from the CUPID-Mo Experiment

-The distinctive signal of \onbb decay is a peak in the total energy spectrum of the two emitted electrons at the total available energy \qbb of the \onbb transition, enlarged only by the finite detector energy resolution.
-Besides \onbb decay, candidate nuclei undergo standard two-neutrino double-beta (\nnbb) decay where two anti-neutrinos are emitted along with the two electrons~\cite{GoeppertMayer:1935}. \nnbb conserves the lepton number $L$ and as anti-neutrinos escape detection, the two-electron energy spectrum is a continuum extending from zero to \qbb.
-This process has been observed in several nuclei with half-lives in the 10$^{18}$--10$^{24}$~yr range \cite{Saakyan:2013, Barabash:2020}.
-Among the 35 natural double-beta emitters~\cite{Tretyak:2002}, only a few of them are experimentally relevant because of their high \qbb ($> 2$~MeV) with high decay probability, typically favorable backgrounds at higher energy and their high natural isotopic abundance and/or technically feasible isotopic enrichment.
+The distinctive signal of \onbb decay is a peak in the sum energy spectrum of the two emitted electrons at the total available energy \qbb of the \onbb transition.
+Among the 35 natural double-beta emitters (\onbb candidate isotopes)~\cite{Tretyak:2002}, only a few of them are experimentally relevant.
+These favorable candidates feature a high \qbb ($> 2$~MeV), which leads to a high decay probability and to a low background level in the signal region.
+At the same time, these candidates exhibit a high natural abundance of the isotope of interest and/or a technically feasible isotopic enrichment at the tonne scale.

 Low-temperature calorimeters, often named bolometers, are the detectors of choice for several experimental efforts, including the one reported here.
 Featuring high energy resolution, high efficiency, and flexibility in detector-material choice~\cite{Fiorini:1984,Giuliani:2012,Poda:2017}, bolometers are perfectly tailored to \onbb search.
 These detectors consist in a single crystal that contains the \onbb source coupled to a temperature sensor.
 The signal is collected at very low temperatures $\lesssim 20$\,mK for large (0.1--1\,kg) bolometers and consists of a thermal pulse registered by the sensor.